hatfieldlibrary/exhibitsjs/readme.md

 The applications `index.html` page includes Google font downloads and some simple header content that can be customized per exhibit.

-All the tools for creating additional AngularJS templates, components, controllers and directives are available.
+All the tools for creating additional Angular.js templates, components, controllers and directives are available.
 Rather than overwrite existing templates, it's recommended that you use AngularJS routing to define and create your own templates.

 Exhibit styles are defined in the `scss` directory.
 Use the settings and create your own styles and mixin's here.
 The contents of the scss directory will be compiled into your exhibit css.